 Mending: An Ancient Craft for Modern Times

-Global clothing production doubled between 2000 and 2015, far exceeding actual demand.
-Meanwhile, Americans wear just over 20 percent of the clothes we already have in our closets, and don each item a mere seven to 10 times before tossing it.
-In response, a new wave of fiber artists, along with “soil-to-soil” localist collectives like Fibershed, are challenging this dysfunctional relationship with the fashion industry—an industry responsible for one-tenth of all greenhouse gas emissions— and consumers’ seemingly insatiable appetite for products of negligible and transient value, while at the same time inviting us to see mending in new ways.
+Today, a new wave of fiber artists, along with “soil-to-soil” localist collectives like Fibershed, are challenging our dysfunctional relationship with the fashion industry—an industry responsible for one-tenth of all greenhouse gas emissions—as well as consumers’ seemingly insatiable appetite for products of negligible and transient value.
+At the same time, their work invites us to see mending in new ways.

 The U.S. alone generates nearly 17 million tons of municipal textile waste annually, nearly 10 times what it was in 1960.
 “I don’t know if we’re at the apex or not,” says Greer, of fast-fashion production.
 “It always feels like we’re at the apex and then it gets worse.”